ripaZx/ripaZx/README.md

 - 👋 Hi, I’m Luca aka @ripaZx.
 - 👾 Avid Nintendo and PC gamer!
-- 👀 Interested in videogames programming and design.
+- 👀 Interested in videogame programming and design.
 - 🌱 I’m currently working on some videogame projects!